DanPurdy/netlify-blog/content/blog/test-post/index.md

 description: "A look into how to intercept, log and mock http requests within your end to end tests using TestCafe. "
 ---
-Logging and mocking of HTTP requests are both essential tools when writing robust end to end tests or integration tests.
+Logging and mocking of HTTP requests are both essential and incredibly useful tools when writing robust end to end tests or integration tests.

-Logging is used to record the HTTP requests that your application may make while under test and also the responses those requests may receive from your backend systems.
+Logging is used to record the HTTP requests that your application may make during a test and also gives you easy access to validate the responses and data those requests may receive from your backend systems.

-Mocking is used to substitute parts of your infrastructure that you may not want your application to contact while under test or to perhaps prevent your systems entering an unexpected state while under test.
+Mocking is used to substitute parts of your infrastructure that you may not want your application to contact while under test or to perhaps prevent your systems entering an unexpected state while under test or the most relevant use case - testing error states when receiving errors from your backend.

 I tend to attach request loggers to any calls that are directly involved in the current test i'm running.
-An example may be that you have a submit button on a form and you're looking to check that every single required input on your form when left empty prevents your form being submitted.
-Attaching a logger to log any requests to the endpoint that that form would hit if correctly submitted means i am able to verify that no calls were made when they shouldn't have, not relying on purely the state of the form for my test result.
+An example may be that you have a submit button on a form and you're looking to check that if a form is invalid it is prevented from being submitted.
+Attaching a logger to log any requests to the endpoint that that form would hit if valid means i am able to verify that no calls were made when they shouldn't have, not relying on purely the state of the form for my test result.

 ### Request Logging